-- 1. Freshmen must (1) achieve a grade of "C-" or higher in Introduction to Professional Nursing; and (2) have successfully completed 32 credits with a CGPA of 2.4 or higher to qualify for promotion to sophomore year. - 2.
-First and second semester sophomores must (1) achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses.
-Students receiving a "D+" or less on the exam portion of the grades will receive no more than a "D+" for a final course grade; (2) achieve a grade of "C-" or higher in Anatomy and Physiology I and Anatomy and Physiology II; (3) have a CGPA of 2.4 or higher (4) have successfully completed 64 credits to qualify for promotion to junior year. - 3.
-First and second semester juniors must (1) achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses.
-Students receiving a "D+" or less on the exam portion of the grades will receive no more than a "D+" for a final course grade; (2) have a CGPA of 2.4 or higher (3) have successfully completed 96 credits to qualify for promotion to senior year. - 4.
-First and second semester seniors must (1) achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses.
-Students receiving a "D+" or less on the exam portion of the grades will receive no more than a "D+" for a final course grade; (2) pass a comprehensive examination; (3) have a CGPA of 2.4 or higher (4) have successfully completed a total of 128 credits to qualify for graduation. - A "C-" in the nursing courses is considered to be the numerical equivalent of 70-73.9.
+- 1. Freshmen must (1) achieve a grade of "C-" or higher in the exam portion and overall grade in Introduction to Professional Nursing; and (2) have successfully completed 32 credits with a CGPA of 2.4 or higher to qualify for promotion to sophomore year. - First and second semester sophomores must (1) achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses; (2) achieve a grade of "C-" or higher in Anatomy and Physiology I and Anatomy and Physiology II; (3) have a CGPA of 2.4 or higher (4) have successfully completed 64 credits to qualify for promotion to junior year. - First and second semester juniors must (1) achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses; (2) have a CGPA of 2.4 or higher (3) have successfully completed 96 credits to qualify for promotion to senior year. - 4.
+First and second semester seniors must (1) achieve an average of "C-" or higher in the exam portion and the overall grade of the nursing courses; (2) pass a comprehensive examination; (3) have a CGPA of 2.4 or higher (4) have successfully completed a total of 128 credits to qualify for graduation.